 - Territorial Seed Company - Specializing in seeds for the Northwest and organics.

-- Thompson and Morgan - Thompson and Morgan has an enormous seed catalog.
+- - Thompson and Morgan has an enormous seed catalog.
 They also carry flower bags and have a category on their website with suggestions for plants that do well in containers.

 - Victory Seeds - Specializing in rare, open-pollinated and heirloom seeds, Victory Seeds, also has great information.